Generative-Program-Analysis/icse23-artifact-evaluation/README.md

 ```

 Its LLVM IR file can be found in `/icse23/GenSym/benchmarks/llvm/branch.ll`.
 We have mechanized this kick-the-tire compilation process as a test case.
-We
-can run the following command in `sbt` to use GenSym to compile:
+We can run the following command that invokes `sbt` to use GenSym to compile
+`branch.ll`:

 ```
-sbt:GenSym> testOnly icse23.KickTheTires
+// under /icse23/GenSym
+# sbt "testOnly icse23.KickTheTires"
 ```

 This step invokes GenSym to (1) compile the LLVM IR input to C++ code